jekil/awesome-hacking/_pages/index.rst

 - `RABCDAsm <https://github.com/CyberShadow/RABCDAsm>`_ - Robust ABC (ActionScript Bytecode) [Dis-]Assembler.
 - `Radare2 <http://www.radare.org>`_ - Opensource, crossplatform reverse engineering framework.
 - `Radare2-bindings <https://github.com/radare/radare2-bindings>`_ - Bindings of the r2 api for Valabind and friends.
+- `Rarvmtools <https://github.com/taviso/rarvmtools>`_ - This is a basic toolchain for the RarVM, a virtual machine included with the popular WinRAR compression suite.
+Rar includes a VM to support custom data transformations to improve data redundancy, and thus improve compression ratios.
+However, it also represents a widely deployed machine architecture about which very little is known...that is just too tempting a target for exploration to ignore.
 - `Redexer <https://github.com/plum-umd/redexer>`_ - A reengineering tool that manipulates Android app binaries.
 - `Rizin <https://github.com/rizinorg/rizin>`_ - A fork of the radare2 reverse engineering framework with a focus on usability, working features and code cleanliness.
 - `ScratchABit <https://github.com/pfalcon/ScratchABit>`_ - Easily retargetable and hackable interactive disassembler with IDAPython-compatible plugin API.